Welcome to our website

 For our Ambulance Service and for our other Emergency Service Staff and for Milton Keynes Hospital and all who work there.

-For Genesis Abbey, the Mother House of the Monastic Community of the House of Initia Nova of the Order of Saint Benedict as it seeks a new home.
-For it’s Abbot, Michael-John Austin, the community and for those new to its life.
+For the Monastic Community of the House of Initia Nova of the Order of Saint Benedict as it seeks a new home.
+For it’s Abbot, Michael-John Austin, for the community and for those new to its life.

 For the Sick:

-For Susan Carter, Chris Kliszewicz, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.
+For Rosalio Eluna, Susan Carter, Pam Wilderspin, Abbot Michael-John, Amie Reed, Paul Ward, Jean Holden, Peter White, Roger D’Elia, Norman Kent, Denis & Yvonne Simpson, David Lingham, Sandra Walduck, Eugenius Yung and Doris Weatherley.

 For the Departed:

 For Ryan Phillips, Christopher Douglas, for all the recently departed and for all those who have died of Covid 19.